MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-channel-hierarchy.md

 ---
 # required metadata

-title: Configure a channel to use a hierarchy
+title: Configure a channel to use a channel navigation hierarchy
 description: This topic describes how to configure a channel to use a channel navigation hierarchy in Microsoft Dynamics 365 Commerce.
 author: samjarawan
 manager: annbe